 - Serve, grating some chocolate on top if desired

 If you can’t eat eggs, check out my vegan Mocha Mousse recipe.
-And if you would like more information on agave nectar, see my post called The Great Agave debate.
 It contains a lot of useful information and the comments section of that post is chock full of good stuff!
 If you’re an egg lover this Dairy-Free Chocolate Mousse is super rich, low in sugar and very easy to make.
 And it’s oh so chocolate-y!

 For other chocolate mousse/pudding ideas check out recipes from these groovy bloggers:

 -Coconut & Raw Cacao Pudding dairy-free, vegan from Kelly of The Spunky Coconut